 Escalate alerts within a shift

-The shift timeline allows you to space out notifications to shift members by allowing time for some members to respond to an alert before the remaining members are notified.
+The shift timeline enables you to space out notifications to shift members by enabling time for some members to respond to an alert before the remaining members are notified.
 This is accomplished by adding escalation delays to the timeline.

 xMatters notifies shift members in the order they appear in the timeline.
 When xMatters encounters an escalation delay, it pauses notification delivery until the delay has elapsed.
 After this time has passed, xMatters then continues to send notification to the remaining members only if their participation is still required.